James Kelly (Australian explorer): Life

 In November 1817, commanding Birch's Sophia, Kelly sailed on a sealing venture to New Zealand and entered Otago Harbour.
 With him was William Tucker who had settled in the area in 1815 and was returning.
 The harbour chief, Korako, would not ferry across Maori from Whareakeake, two miles north along the coast, where Tucker had established himself, and whose people now wished to receive their returning Pakeha's gifts.
 A few days later, when Kelly, Tucker and five others went in a long boat to Whareakeake they were at first received peaceably but then attacked.
 Tucker, Veto Viole and John Griffiths, Kelly's brother-in-law, were killed and eaten.
 Kelly returned to the Sophia still lying in the Otago Harbour and now distrusting Maori there attacked them destroying canoes and burning the "beautiful City of Otago", which he said had 600 houses.
 Whareakeake became known as "Murdering Beach".
 Kelly probably exaggerated his revenge but did kill some people and destroyed some property.
 Unknown to him he had walked into a pre-existing feud the precise cause of which only became known to historians with the discovery of a manuscript in 2003 which gave the long missing Maori side of the story.

 In May 1819, Governor Macquarie confirmed Kelly's appointment as pilot and harbourmaster at the Derwent River.
 In December 1821, as master of the Sophia he assisted in transporting convicts to the newly established penal station at Macquarie Harbour, and in 1825 he helped to set up the secondary penal station on Maria Island.
 Business interests, mostly in whaling, banking and insurance, saw him resign from Government service in the late 1820s.
+Eight of the vessels he owned made 24 whaling voyages between 1824 and 1841.
+One of his sons also went whaling and was killed by a whale in 1842 aged 21.

-Kelly's wife died in 1831 and two sons drowned in 1841 and 1842, respectively.
+Kelly's wife died in 1831 and two sons died in 1841 and 1842, respectively.
 He was financially ruined by the economic depression of the early 1840s and spent most of the remainder of his life back in the employ of the port authorities.
 He died suddenly in Hobart on 20 April 1859, survived by only three of his ten children.

 Kelly's name is perpetuated by a number of geographical features including Kelly's Steps in Battery Point, Hobart, Kelly Basin at Macquarie Harbour, Kelly Island off Forestier Peninsula and Kelly Point on Bruny Island (later renamed Dennes Point).